 If you choose to rely on a recognized standard for any part of the device design or testing, you may include either a:

 - statement that conformance assessment to specified acceptance criteria will be performed before the product is marketed; or

 - declaration of conformity to the standard.3

 Because a declaration of conformity is based on results of a conformance assessment, we believe that you cannot properly submit a declaration of conformity until you have completed your conformance assessment (e.g., the testing that the standard specifies).
-For more information, please refer to section 514(c)(1)(B) of the Act and the FDA guidance, Use of Standards in Substantial Equivalence Determinations; Final Guidance for Industry and FDA.
+For more information, please refer to section 514(c)(1)(B) of the Act and the FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices; Guidance for Industry and Food and Drug Administration Staff.

 If it is not clear how you have addressed the risks identified by FDA or additional risks identified through your risk analysis, we may request additional information about aspects of the device’s performance characteristics.
 We may also request additional information if we need it to assess the adequacy of your acceptance criteria.
 (Under 21 CFR 807.87(l), we may request any additional information that is necessary to reach a determination regarding substantial equivalence.)